CellKai/imcf-toolbox/imaris/README.md

 communicate with a running Imaris instance.

 `ipythonXT.cmd` does the same job but is using the IPython console (either via the standard Windows `cmd` console or using the Qt console of IPython.
+This script expects the [Anaconda](http://continuum.io/) distribution of Python being installed.

 Both cmd scripts require the desired Imaris version as a parameter, using the following syntax: